Zenchiyu/data-collection-world-model/README.md

 # Static Data Collection for World Models

-This repository contains code to collect random trajectories in the Crafter game and visualize the resulting dataset.
+This repository contains code to collect random trajectories in the [Crafter](https://github.com/danijar/crafter) game and visualize the resulting dataset.

-At the moment, the random trajectories follow a fixed hand-crafted policy, leading to a static dataset.
+At the moment, the random trajectories follow a **fixed hand-crafted policy**, leading to a **static dataset**.

+## Credits and modifications
 The code is originally from a private git branch leading to the [DIAMOND](https://github.com/eloialonso/diamond) project, made by [Eloi Alonso](https://eloialonso.github.io)\* and [Vincent Micheli](https://vmicheli.github.io)\* and was modified by [Stéphane Nguyen](https://zenchiyu.github.io).

 Modifications include